 About the Ph.D.
-Programs
+Program

+PhD-Ecology students are trained to become independent scholars with the skills and depth of disciplinary understanding to lead their own research programs.
+The major emphasis is on dissertation research, with foundation knowledge provided by coursework in ecology and related disciplines.
+There are three core courses required for the PhD-Ecology program: ECOL 8000 (Topics in Modern Ecology), ECOL 8310 (Population Ecology), and ECOL 8322 (Ecosystem Concepts).
+Students may also take additional course work in organismal and community ecology.
 The program is deliberately designed to be flexible to complement the student’s background and emphasize their career objectives in ecology.
-Major emphasis is on course work related to dissertation research, but students are expected to develop a broad background in environmental science.
-A wide array of relevant courses is offered by the Odum School and other departments (especially botany, entomology, forest resources, genetics, geology, microbiology, and statistics).
+Major emphasis is on course work related to dissertation research, but students are expected to develop a broad background in ecology and allied disciplines, such as evolutionary biology.
+A wide array of relevant courses is offered by the Odum School and other departments (especially plant biology, entomology, forest resources, genetics, geology, microbiology, and statistics).

-Ecology Ph.D. students work with faculty mentors to design a course of study that provides rigorous theoretical and methodological training while addressing fundamental questions in basic and/or applied ecology.
+PhD-Ecology students work with faculty mentors to design a course of study that provides rigorous theoretical and methodological training while addressing fundamental questions in basic and/or applied ecology.

 The PhD in Ecology requires at least 34 hours (30 if you matriculate with a MS) [these requirements include 3 hours of ECOL 9300] to be distributed in the following way:

 - 21 hours of in-class instruction (face-to-face classes) (16 hours must be 8000-level or above)

 - 11 hours of additional electives, at least 6 of which must be 8000/9000 in-class instruction (face-to-face classes), but do not have to be within Ecology

 - 9 hours of dissertation research and writing (required)